janjovellanos/Chaliced/docs/README.md

 *No empty Image!*
 I've provided a default image using state on the frontend for all creations.
 If an image is not provided, the uploaded song/album will have a neat default.
-The seller may add images after product creation.
 ```
 // backend
     let { name, description, size, price, userId, categoryId, imageUrl } = req.body;